We meet Jan at a boutique hotel in Palma de Mallorca to speak about coaching, life & business

 Some prefer to stay in their comfort zone of conventional success.
 It may be painful and they feel unhappy but they see feeling unhappy as the price for conventional success.

 If that’s what you want to settle for, we won’t get along well.
 You will hate working with me, because I dare you to have both.
-Success & happiness.
+Success & fulfillment.

 You can have the greatest LinkedIn profile but still be dying on the inside!

-How is your history of managing a 5 Star Hotel influencing your work today?
+How is your history in hospitality management influencing your work today?

 Being a high performer looks great from the outside but it can be painful and frustrating on the inside.